Safeguarding, Health & Safety and Promoting Welfare

 All lateness and absences are recorded by the office.
 Reasons will be sought for all absence or lateness.
 Parents will always be informed of concerns around attendance and lateness at the earliest point.
 If attendance concerns continue the school will refer concerns to the Education Welfare Officer.

-Please click on the page entitled Safeguarding Documents and spare time to read our policies.
+Please click on the page entitled Safeguarding Documents and make time to read our policies.
 Do not hesitate to contact the school should you have any questions.

 Parents/carers send their children to school with the expectation that the school provides a secure environment for their children to flourish.
 A wide range of measures are in place to ensure that children are protected.
 We ensure that children learn in a safe, caring and enriching environment.
 Children are taught how to keep themselves safe, to develop positive and healthy relationships, how to avoid situations where they might be at risk including by being exploited.